 NewForesight has contributed to sustainable market transformations in agricultural sectors such as coffee, cocoa, sugar cane, floriculture, aquaculture and cotton.
 Clients have been, among others, the International Finance Corporation, World Cocoa Foundation, IDH – the sustainable trade initiative, the Dutch Ministry of Economic Affairs and major multinationals as Unilever and Mars, Inc.

 NewForesight identifies four principal stakeholder needs linked with sustainable market transformations.
-The services offered attend to these needs.
+The services attend to these needs.

 NewForesight offers an expert body of knowledge and can contribute with specific research to analyze the sustainability challenge in your sector.
 A program evaluation, market research and/or trends analysis contributes to a sound basis for a tailored theory of change on sustainable development within your sector.
 NewForesight can do this preparatory work and make sure your sustainability strategy is founded on a firm base.